phiychai/stratala/docs/2.authentication/roles-and-user-management.md

 ## Overview

-The system implements a comprehensive role-based user management system with 6 distinct roles, automatic Directus synchronization for content roles, and email change synchronization across all systems.
+The system implements a comprehensive role-based user management system with 6 distinct roles, automatic Payload synchronization for content roles, and email change synchronization across all systems.

 ## Role System